 - If you really want to punch this up, add some shavings of manchego cheese and a couple spiced pecans!

 Gather around the table and enjoy this delicious dish from Anthony DiBernardo of Swig & Swine.

 Corn Pudding2 8oz packages of cream cheese 6 eggs 2 cups heavy cream 1 cup sugar 3/4 cups self-rising cornmeal 1 tablespoon salt 2 teaspoons black pepper 1 onion julienne 1 jalapeño diced (your preference on seeded or not) 1.5 pounds shredded cheese 8 ears of corn, kernels removed Let cream cheese soften.
 Sauté onion, jalapeño, and corn until soft.
 With a mixer or by hand, whip cream cheese and eggs until combined and smooth.
 Add heavy cream, sugar, cornmeal, salt, and pepper, mix until incorporated.
-Fold in corn, onions, and jalapeños.
+Fold in corn, onions, jalapeños, and cheese.
 Turn into a greased baking dish and bake at 325 uncovered until set, approximately 30 – 45 minutes.

 Instructions:Sauté the Mushrooms till golden brown and finish with the garlic & thyme.
 Remove half of the mix and deglaze with sherry wine & reduce.
 Add water and rice, let simmer for 10 minutes til the rice really blossoms and is over cooked.
 Blend altogether until smooth.
 Add in reserved sautéed mushrooms.
 In a casserole dish, layer the green beans & mushroom mix.
 Bake for 15 minutes at 350 degrees.
 Top with french onions and serve.